prescottprue/weather-station/README.md

 * Capturing of Temperature, Humidity, and Snow Depth - stored in MySQL instance
 * Simple REST API for exposing captured values is great for exposing to tools like HomeAssistant (with docs about usage through VPN)
 * Capture and API set up as two separate systemd services to run in the background on boot
+* Github Actions Workflow for automatically publishing changes to weather station (leveraging [Tailscale's Github Action](https://github.com/tailscale/github-action) to dynamically create nodes marked as ephemeral)

 ## Hardware

-1. AMD based Linux machine such as Raspberry Pi (specs to come later)
+1. AMD based Linux machine such as Raspberry Pi
 1. Temp/Humidity - DHT 11
 1. Snow Depth - Ultrasonic sensor (HC-SR04)